SysBioChalmers/BayesianGEM/README.md

-## Bayesian genome scale modeling reveals thermal determinants of yeast metabolism
+## Bayesian genome scale modeling identifies thermal determinants of yeast metabolism

 #### Description of folders
 * `code/` contains all scripts and detailed descrition can be found in `code/README.md`